-Reading is the key to learning, and phonics is the tool to make reading a reality.
+Reading is the key to learning, and phonics instruction is the tool to make reading a reality.

-● STEP 1: Start with the basics.
+Start with the basics.
 Teach the five short-vowel sounds.
-As your child reads the sounds, have him or her eat an apple for “a,” walk like an elephant for “e,” wiggle like an inchworm for “i,” run like an ostrich for “o,” and open an umbrella for “u” to help them make a connection with the letter sounds.
+As your child reads the sounds, have him or her eat an apple for “a,” walk like an elephant for “e,” wiggle like an inchworm for “i,” run like an ostrich for “o,” and open an umbrella for “u” to emphasize the connection with the letter sounds.

-● STEP 6: The last step to reading is the special sounds.
+The last step to reading is the special sounds.
 In this step, repetition is important.
 Have your child practice the special sounds by writing and saying the Abeka phonics charts.
 Record your child saying the special sounds, and then have them listen to their work.
-Help them to find special sounds in words they see as you shop or travel.
+Help them find special sounds in words they see as you shop or travel.

 One of the best tools for applying all six steps is Abeka’s Handbook for Reading.
 It clearly presents the six easy steps to reading.
 Plus, the consonant-vowel blends and words in this reader are arranged to correlate with the sequence in which the special phonics sounds are taught.
 Ample practice and thorough review are provided, and it’s a great guide for the reinforcement of skills or for remedial work.